nikolasandreou6-commits/Analyses-Projects/PSP-Analysis/README.md

 ---

 ### Task 2 — Revenue & Fee Analysis by Provider
 Analysed total transaction volume, fees charged, and net revenue per provider (all in EUR).
-The analysis revealed that the most expensive provider in terms of fees does not deliver proportionally better conversion, making it a less cost-efficient choice.
+Differences in fee structures were identified across providers — higher fees do not always translate proportionally into better conversion, making cost-efficiency an important factor when evaluating provider performance alongside net revenue contribution.

-**Recommendation:** Review usage of high-fee providers and consider shifting volume to providers with a better fee-to-performance ratio.
+**Recommendation:** Evaluate providers on a combination of net revenue, conversion rate and fee cost rather than any single metric alone.

 ---

 ### Task 3 — Performance by GEO
 Evaluated transaction volume, success rate, and average transaction value (in EUR) across 10 countries.
-Significant variation in conversion rates was found between markets, with some GEOs performing well above average and others showing weaker results.
+Most GEOs cluster around 50–60% success rate, however a small number of markets show consistently weaker performance worth investigating further.

 **Recommendation:** Investigate underperforming markets to determine whether poor results are driven by provider choice, payment method mix, or local market factors.